 Of late, courts have been embracing and championing ODR, much as they once turned to ADR as a means of managing their caseloads, improving outcomes and better serving litigants.
 Over the past few years, numerous stakeholder groups, such as the Conference of Chief Justices, the Joint Technology Commission, the National Center for State Courts and the Pew Charitable Trusts have called for bold and substantial changes to the civil justice system to incorporate ODR.
 Several state court administrative offices have put forward plans that call for the establishment of ODR.
 And some states, like Michigan and Utah, already have adopted ODR programs into their operations.
 As technology continues to advance, it stands to reason that ODR will continue to proliferate.

 The National Center for State Courts defines court ODR as “a public-facing digital space in which parties can convene to resolve their dispute or case.”

 The first experiments in court ODR have involved traffic citations; small claims, such as eviction and debt collection; and family cases.
 Court ODR exists in relation to (1) courts’ current use of technology, such as case management systems; (2) courts’ overall change in the use of technology, such as e-filing, video arraignments and text reminders for court dates; and (3) courts’ existing ADR programs.

-If your court is looking to successfully bring ODR into its operations, you may want to look to RSI’s Guide to Program Success ("the Guide") for a comprehensive approach to developing ADR in a court environment.
+If your court is looking to successfully bring ODR into its operations, you may want to look at the Michigan Supreme Court's "Considerations in Implementing Court ODR Systems."
+For a comprehensive approach to developing ADR in a court ADR environment, see RSI’s Guide to Program Success ("the Guide").
 The following are some of the most critical issues for court ODR: